akshayskrishna/Immich-Snapshot-Restore/README.md

 - the presence of a database dump in the selected backup

 If any of those checks fail, the script stops before touching the live data.

+### Caution

+> [!WARNING]
+>
+> - Urgent info that needs immediate user attention to avoid problems.
+> - This script assumes the user installing and running will be the main user, it has chown command hardcoded.

 ## Backup layout it expects